Pioneer Brewing Co. letterhead, c.1947 - image

 letterhead from July 1941

-The Brewery Workers Union purchased the Northwest Brewing Co. from the receivers in 1936, and operated the plant as the United Union Breweries.
-The label for their flagship beer is pictured here (below), and shows not one, but two union "bugs."
+In 1936, the United Brewery Workers Union purchased the Northwest Brewing Company's two plants from the receivers for $27,000, and established the United Union Breweries Co.
+However, conditions in Tacoma were still too volatile and only the Walla Walla plant resumed operation.
+The label for their flagship beer is pictured below, and shows not one, but two union "bugs."

 Old Empire Beer UUBC label c.1940 - image